 When considering generators, you have multiple options.
 You can run diesel, gas, propane, or a combination of fuels.
 They each have their pros and cons.

 Diesel generators usually have longevity in their favour.
 Most diesel generators are designed to stay in one place.
 They can be moved yet most are less mobile than gas generators.
 They can also be costly running into the thousands.
 You will also need a storage tank for diesel fuel.

 Gas generators are generally less expensive to buy.
 You can usually get a backup for a few hundred dollars.
 Having a built-in tank is convenient yet you have to fill them regularly based on usage.
-So ensure you factor in travel expense to the local gas station to refill your jugs.
+So ensure you factor in travel expenses to the local gas station to refill your jugs.

 What's Available in Your Area?